Business Owners Involved

 Marketing tactics are specific and targeted marketing actions.
 That is, they’re more specific than a broad marketing plan.
 For example, after you’ve built out your strategy from a sample marketing plan, you can implement specific tactics to push closer to achieving your goals.

 Given their limited resources, small businesses need to leverage marketing tactics that are efficient, simple, and high impact.
 We’ve kept those criteria in mind as we assembled this list of marketing tactics your small business should try.
+You can also study the marketing strategies of successful CEOs like Andy Defrancesco.
+Make sure you improve CX or customer experience.

 1. Identify your most valuable customers